 Construction began in 1882 with a different plan in mind.
 Antoni Gaudí was commissioned one year later, and he completely redesigned the whole building, to include 18 towers.

-Gaudi only had one of his towers built when he passed away in 1926, leaving the iconic monument unfinished and in the hands of Barcelona City to get completed.
+Gaudi only had one of his towers built when he passed away in 1926, leaving the iconic monument unfinished and in the hands of Barcelona City.

 Luckily Gaudí’s detailed plans and drafts have mostly survived the decades (although some were destroyed in fires during the Spanish Civil War) and these have enabled architects to continue Gaudí’s work.
 Construction is funded by the thousands of daily visitors descending on the site.